aliyeysides/Ember-Rails-Blog/app/assets/blog_posts/2014-08-30_Enumerables.md

 returns [false, true, true]
 ```

 Wait, what happened here?
-We iterated over all the elements of array and said we want x if it's greater than or equal to 2.
-Weren't we supposed to get [2,3] as a return?
+We iterated over all the elements of array and said we want `x` if it's greater than or equal to `2`.
+Weren't we supposed to get `[2,3]` as a return?
 Well, no. Map gathers all elements to modify them.
 In this case, we are not modifying the elements of the array, we are simply saying we want only the elements that equate to true when passed.
-This is what .select is for.
+This is what `.select` is for.
 ## Enumerable#Select

 So let's take the previous example and try it with select: